Digital Twins as Funhouse Mirrors: Five Key Distortions: Results

-Turning to distribution-level metrics, average twin responses differ from human responses by 0.352 standard deviations on average;\footnote{This means the MSE of the digital twin’s mean estimate is about, $(0.352\sigma)^2 \approx 0.12\sigma^2$ , which approximately equal to the MSE of the sample mean from 10 humans, $0.1\sigma^2$.} a paired t-test finds a statistically significant difference (p$<$0.05) between humans and digital twins in 125 out of 164 outcomes (76.2\%).
-Finally, the standard deviation of the twin responses is lower than that of human responses in 154 of 164 cases (93.9\%), indicating under-dispersion in twin responses (consistent with previous findings that responses simulated by LLMs tend to be less diverse than those generated by humans, e.g., \cite{wang2025large}).
-This difference is statistically significant (p$<$0.05) in 146 of those 154 cases.
+At the aggregate level (comparing the mean twin response to the mean human response for each outcome), twin responses differ from human responses by 0.352 standard deviations on average;\footnote{This means the MSE of the digital twin's mean estimate is about $(0.352\sigma)^2 \approx 0.12\sigma^2$, which is approximately equal to the MSE of the sample mean from 10 humans, $0.1\sigma^2$.} a paired t-test (using Bonferroni correction for multiple comparisons) indicates a statistically significant difference ($p<0.05/164$) between humans and digital twins in 105 out of 164 outcomes (64.0\%).